 Read the full article on Wikipedia“Folinic acid is a 5-formyl derivative of tetrahydrofolic acid.
 It is readily converted to other reduced folic acid derivatives (e.g., 5,10-methylenetetrahydrofolate, 5-methyltetrahydrofolate), thus has vitamin activity equivalent to that of folic acid.
 Since it does not require the action of dihydrofolate reductase for its conversion, its function as a vitamin is unaffected by inhibition of this enzyme by drugs such as methotrexate.
-This is the classical view of folinic acid rescue therapy.
-In the 1980s, however, folinic acid was found to reactivate dihydrofolate reductase itself even when methotrexate exists.”
+This is the classical view of folinic acid rescue therapy.”

 “6.2 hours”